unisonweb/unison/unison-src/transcripts/delete-namespace.md

 .> delete.namespace.force dependencies
 ```

-I should be able to view an effected dependency by number
+I should be able to view an affected dependency by number

 ```ucm
 .> view 2